 About the Developers:

 Joël Kremer, who previously held positions at Google among others, is the current Director of the Kremer Collection and Co-Founder of the Kremer Museum.
-To investigate the possibilities and potential of building the ultimate virtual museum, he partnered with Moyosa’s Jaap Kooiker and Maikel Sibbald, pioneering experts in developing Virtual Reality and Augmented Reality experiences, and Guy-Georges Trigallez, a digital content producer who founded No Dutch No Glory with Ruben Duipmans in 2013.
+To investigate the possibilities and potential of building the ultimate virtual museum, he partnered with Moyosa’s Jaap Kooiker and Maikel Sibbald, pioneering experts in developing Virtual Reality and Augmented Reality experiences.

 Join the conversation on social media by mentioning The Kremer Collection and using the hashtags #KremerCollection, #KremerMuseum, #MightyMasters, #Sothebys, and #MuseumNetwork when posting.